armory/documentation/_user_guides/pipelines.md

 ![](https://cl.ly/15240u372F2T/download/Image%202017-05-04%20at%204.32.03%20PM.png)

-From this screen you can edit the JSON directly and save your changes.
-The changes will be used in the next execution of your pipeline.
+From this screen you can edit the JSON directly. **Remember to always save your changes**, so they will be used in the next execution of your pipeline.

 b.
 If you select 'Show Revision History' then you should see something like: